 - What is your topic, why is this important for practitioners to learn/know?

-- The video will be used simply to review presenters ability to engage and energise a professional audience.
+- The video will be used to review presenters’ ability to engage and energize a professional audience.

 Proposals will be reviewed and rated by a panel of practitioners in the relevant field.

-Accepted authors must complete registration (including any visa applications to relevant authorities) by September 1st 2018 to be included in the final programme.
+Accepted authors must complete registration by 10th September 2021 to be included in the final programme.